aharris01/BiometricGaitDashboard/.github/ISSUE_TEMPLATE/spike.md

 ---
-name: "Spike"
+name: Spike
-about: "Use for research, investigation, or prototyping tasks"
+about: Use for research, investigation, or prototyping tasks
-title: "Spike: <short description>"
+title: "[Spike] <short description>"
-labels: ["Spike"]
+labels: ''
+assignees: ''

 ---

 ## Goal